SSoelvsten/latex-preamble-and-examples/README.md

 ## examples.tex
 A slowly growing document with explanations and examples of using the various packages in the preamble.
 They are all made with the intent to be reverse engineerable.
 ![Alt text](/img/example.png?raw=true "The template file")

+# Python Template Generator
+In the folder Python you can find a Python Template Generator, created by Kristian 'Yurippe' Gausel. prepare.py is the file that creates latexgen.py and packs the template and the preamble_en, preamble_dk and preamble_base into latexgen.py to create a standalone script to generate a template from

+This is especially useful for ShareLatex since you can add a --zip argument to zip the template into a sharelatex compatible format for easy upload.